earthly/website/blog/_posts/2023-01-24-setup-typescript-monorepo.md

 author: Antonello Zanini

 internal-links:
+ - TypeScript
+ - Monorepo
+ - Node
- - just an example
+ - packages
 ---

-## How to Set Up a TypeScript Monorepo

 In recent years, monorepos have become a trending topic in the IT community.
 When using a monorepo, an organization stores all its projects in the same repo.
 Monorepos are particularly popular among web developers, since most of their projects use JavaScript or TypeScript and rely on the same npm dependencies.